Former Ohio State wrestlers call for investigation into university's ties to Jeffrey Epstein

-In addition, the wrestlers requested that Ohio Inspector General Randall Meyer probe allegations that Abigail Wexner, who along with husband Leslie are two of OSU’s biggest benefactors, “helped Jeffrey Epstein sexually assault a young woman named Maria Farmer."
+In addition, the wrestlers requested that Ohio Inspector General Randall Meyer probe allegations that Abigail Wexner -- who along with her husband, Leslie, are two of OSU’s biggest benefactors -- “helped Jeffrey Epstein sexually assault a young woman named Maria Farmer."

 Farmer has claimed that she was assaulted in 1996 by Epstein at an Ohio property “owned and secured” by the Wexners.